BrunaDantasLeader/BrunaDantasLeader/README.md

-- 👋 Hi, I’m Bruna Dantas
+- 👋 Hi, I’m Bruna Dantas.
-- 👀 I’m interested in C#
+- 👀 I’m interested in C#, Bootstrap, React TypeScript.
-- 🌱 I’m currently learning C#, SQL Server, Bootstrap
+- 🌱 I’m currently learning C#, SQL Server, Bootstrap.

 <!---
 BrunaDantasLeader/BrunaDantasLeader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.